 You need to serve your documents at least 28 days prior to the hearing of the Divorce Application.
 If the other party is overseas you must serve your documents at least 42 days before the hearing.

-While you can apply for divorce without seeking legal advice there is value in guidance to navigate the sometimes tricky world of substituted service.
-Our Brisbane Family Lawyers team can assist you with substituted service in your Application for Divorce, contact us to find out about our fee packages.
+While you can apply for a divorce without seeking legal advice there is value in guidance to navigate the sometimes tricky world of substituted service.
+Our team can assist you with substituted service in your Application for Divorce, contact our Toowoomba divorce lawyers to find out about our fee packages.

 You can also find out more about the divorce process in this article – What is the process for Divorce in Australia?